WELCOME LETTER

 Yes, an annual Lake Louise Ski Area Pass is your most affordable lift ticket option.
 We highly recommend purchasing your annual pass before October 15 for best prices.
 Visit Lake Louise Ski Resort at skilouise.com for further information.

-Does my child have to compete?
+Does my athlete have to compete?

 Is there a club uniform?